Vaibhav2002/NotesX/README.md

 ## About

  It uses my custom Spring Boot Backend.
-It is build purely on Jetpck Compose and follows the best android development practices.
+It is build purely on Jetpack Compose and follows the best android development practices.

 - Fully functionable.
 - Clean and Simple Material UI.